 You’ll also need structural reinforcements that can include veneer underlayment or subflooring.
 Moreover, the cost can go up with the addition of customized features.
 For instance – this beautiful contemporary slate patio features an outdoor gas fireplace and stone dining table.

-To get a good range of the costs for these slate patio ideas, several project quotes should be sourced from various contractors.
+Several project quotes should be sourced from various contractors to get a good range of the costs for these patio ideas.
 This will help you determine the overall cost of this project.

-Cleaning quarried stones are relatively easy and do not require much thorough maintenance.
-You can sweep off dirt, dust, and other debris daily to prevent accumulated particles that can embed themselves on the crevices or holes of your slate.
+Cleaning quarried stones is relatively easy and does not require much thorough maintenance.
+You can sweep off dirt, dust, and other debris daily to prevent accumulated particles that can embed themselves on the crevices or holes of your surfaces.

-Using mild detergents and pressure washing, grime, and other tough dirt should be easily rinsed off.
+Grime and other tough dirt should be easily rinsed off using mild detergents and pressure washing.

-There are eco-friendly slate cleaners that are premixed and are safe for your slate tiles and more to bring back the original color of the stone.
+There are eco-friendly slate cleaners that are premixed and safe for your tiles and more to bring back the stone’s original color.

 After cleaning your slate patio, you should let it dry for several hours before using it.
 See more related content at our article about the different types of patios on this page.